 Do you still have magazines around the house or have you gone digital?
 I have to admit, I gave up buying hard-copy magazines a couple of years ago as a way to both simplify and consume more sustainably.
 I switched to a monthly service and got access to more magazines online than I could possibly keep up with.
 But that was the problem.
 I felt overwhelmed because I had so much content to go through but never enough time and always felt like I was missing something by not getting to them all.
 And I missed having a glossy magazine in hand and sinking into my favourite chair with a cup of coffee to relax away from computer screens.
 After all, I've been trying to simplify life by getting away from screens that I spend most of my working hours on.
 I don't want to spend even more time on them when I'm relaxing.

-So I've recently gone back to magazine subscriptions, but I'm being much more selective.
-I've limited my reading to a few home and garden favourites, and I get rid of any issues that are getting out of date, so the piles don't get monstrous.
+So I've recently gone back to buying hard copy magazines once in a while, but I'm being much more selective.
+I've limited my reading to a few home and garden favourites every now and then, and I make sure to get rid of any issues that are getting out of date, so the piles don't get monstrous.
 I've also started trading issues with friends, which is a great way to cut down on spending and accumulating too many around the house.
-I've actually gotten down to one basket of magazines beside my chair and once it's full, it's time to recycle some or give them away.
+I've actually gotten down to one basket of magazines beside my reading chair; once it's full, it's time to recycle some or give them away.